-In 2013, the Company entered into an agreement to exchange certain data assets with a corporation.
-A member of the Company's Board of Directors also serves as a member of the board of directors of that corporation and therefore, the Company has considered the corporation to be a related party.
-Such member of the Company's Board of Directors does not hold a control position with the counterparty.
+In the fourth quarter of 2013, we entered into an agreement to exchange certain data assets with a corporation.
+A member of our Board of Directors also serves as a member of the Board of Directors of that corporation and therefore, we have considered the corporation to be a related party.
 The transaction was considered to have commercial substance under the guidance in ASC 845 and we estimated the fair value of the services delivered based on similar monetary transactions with third parties.
 No cash was exchanged in this transaction.
 We also considered the guidance in ASC 850, Related Party Disclosures.

-During the year ended December 31, 2014, the Company recognized \$16.3 million in revenue related to nonmonetary transactions of which \$10.7 million is attributable to this related party transaction.
+During the year ended December 31, 2013, we recognized \$3.2 million in revenue related to nonmonetary transactions of which \$1.8 million is attributable to this related party transaction.
 Due to timing differences in the delivery and receipt of the respective nonmonetary assets exchanged, the expense recognized in each period is different from the amount of revenue recognized.
-As a result, during the year ended December 31, 2014, we recognized \$16.3 million in expense related to nonmonetary transactions of which \$14.3 million is attributable to the related party transaction.
+As a result, during the year ended December 31, 2013, we recognized \$1.8 million in expense related to nonmonetary transactions, though no expense was recognized for this related party transaction since data assets have not yet been received.